h3rb/raspbian-talking-clock/README.md

 chmod 0777 /home/pi/play_it.sh
 ```

-Place contents of folder "html" in /var/www/html
+5. Place contents of folder "html" in /var/www/html

+6. Install these crontab entries:

+Using:
 ```
 crontab -e
 ```